Alexbeast-CN/Robot_navigation_webots/README.md

 # Robot Navigation

-This project uses Webots as a simulator collaborating with Yifan Wang.
+This project uses Webots as a simulator to test path planning algorithms for an indoor robot.

 The project is in progress.

 ## Project Agenda: